Raphtory/raphtory.github.io/_posts/2022-08-03-A-Series-of-Unfortunate-Directors.md

 ---

-In addition to Formation House, two other Company Formation Agents with similar company activities in our analysis were found to be linked to several cases of fraud, including a <a href="https://www.hamhigh.co.uk/news/finchley-road-company-factory-tenants-speak-out-ahead-of-register-3638200" target="_blank">telecoms scam backed by the Mafia</a>.
+In addition to Formation House, two other Company Formation Agents in our analysis were directors of companies found to be linked to cases of fraud, including a <a href="https://www.hamhigh.co.uk/news/finchley-road-company-factory-tenants-speak-out-ahead-of-register-3638200" target="_blank">telecoms scam backed by the Mafia</a>.
 The agents went by the names - Temple Secretaries Limited and Company Directors Limited.
 Not only were these agents registered at the same address, 788-790 Finchley Road, they were both directors at the same companies, opening and closing companies on the same dates.
 (See histogram plots below).

 #### *Histogram plots for "Temple Secretaries Limited" and "Company Directors Limited" respectively, these plots show the duration of time that the companies were active before they were dissolved.*